Frequently asked questions

 We use 120 volts and they output 220 from their outlets.
 Your phones, laptops and tablets convert to the wattage.
 Other items like a CP machine have a converter attached to the power cord.
 You will need a different adaptor plug with two round prongs to plug into the wall.
 There are hairdryers in the bathrooms.
 A curling or flat iron can be used if a separate converter and adaptor is used, however, the wattage conversion will be different, either not hot enough or too hot.
 Because of this I bought an Israeli flat iron and will have it to lend out if needed.

 How much walking and climbing stairs will there be?

 We will be walking and climbing stairs every day.
 Some regard it as a strenuous trip.
 If you are active and exercise regularly you will have no problem.
 If there is an area that you are not sure of entering, we can direct you to another path or wait in a safe place.
 For those with limited mobility and choose to take a detour or wait till the group is back, we remind you that you are still seeing more than you would at home.
 Just being on location is a faith-promoting experience.
-In each trip of the past trips, we have included those with limited mobility.
-We will do our best to accommodate you and don't want you to miss anything.

 What type of shoes should I wear?